Biden calls migrant deaths ‘horrifying and heartbreaking’

 “These deaths are on Biden,” tweeted Texas Gov. Greg Abbott, a Republican, within hours of the grisly discovery.
 “They are a result of his deadly open border policies.
 They show the deadly consequences of his refusal to enforce the law.”

-Many of former President Donald Trump’s strict border policies — including Title 42, which prevents many migrants from seeking asylum during the public health emergency caused by the coronavirus — have remained in place under Biden.
+Many of former President Donald Trump’s strict border policies — including Title 42, which prevents many migrants from seeking asylum during the public health emergency caused by the coronavirus — have remained in place under Biden, who is a Democrat.

 Aaron Reichlin-Melnick, policy director at the American Immigration Council, suggested it was rigid, not lax, enforcement that contributed to the tragedy.